 Philip Patterson heads up the book department at Marjacq Scripts.
 He has loved all things crime and thriller, ever since being allowed to stay up and watch The Sweeney with his dad.
 He studied English & American Literature at University of Manchester, and has been in publishing for over 20 years, starting at HarperCollins Publishers, a film agent at Curtis Brown, before joining Marjacq in 2003.
 Authors represented by Marjacq include Helen FitzGerald, Howard Linskey, Stuart Macbride, Luca Veste and the R.D.
 Wingfield Estate.

 Increasingly authors are going it alone and self-publishing their books because the financial rewards can be significantly greater than the traditional path.
 Also, publishing houses are now using the sales figures of self-published authors as a tool to seek out new talent.
 Recognising this development, CRIMEFEST organises a panel to give four independently published authors a chance to discuss their work.
-Helping us organise the panel is Joanna Penn, an independent author herself, writing fiction under J.F.
-Penn, as well as a contributor on the subject of self-(e)publishing to national publications such as the Bookseller and the Guardian.
-If you are a self-published crime writer and are interested in participating on this panel then visit the EMERGING INDIE VOICES page for more information or to sign up.
+If you are a self-published crime writer and are interested in participating on this panel then visit THE INDIE ALTERNATIVE page for more information or to sign up.